-Approximately 1,436,161 shares of common stock may be sold in the public market by existing stockholders after the date of this prospectus and an additional 4,822,670 shares of common stock may be sold in the public market by existing stockholders on or about 181 days after the date of this prospectus, subject to volume and other limitations imposed under the federal securities laws.
+Approximately 1,563,324 shares of common stock may be sold in the public market by existing stockholders after the date of this prospectus and an additional 4,237,296 shares of common stock may be sold in the public market by existing stockholders on or about 181 days after the date of this prospectus, subject to volume and other limitations imposed under the federal securities laws.
 Sales of substantial amounts of our common stock in the public market after the completion of this offering, or the perception that such sales could occur, could adversely affect the market price of our common stock and could materially impair our ability to raise capital through offerings of our common stock.
 See the section entitled "Shares Eligible for Future Trading" for a more detailed description of the restrictions on selling shares of our common stock after this offering.

-We are issuing Series A warrants and Series B warrants to purchase a total of 3,100,000 shares of common stock in this offering (or 3,565,000 shares if the over-allotment option is exercised in full) each subject to adjustment described under "Description of Securities" elsewhere in this prospectus.
-The number of shares of common stock exercisable for Series B warrants could increase if the market price of our stock decreases; see the section entitled "Description of Securities."
-We will also issue compensation warrants to the underwriters in this offering to purchase an additional 77,500 shares of our common stock and additional compensation warrants to the underwriters to purchase 11,625 shares of our common stock if the over-allotment option is exercised in full.
+We are issuing warrants to purchase 1,850,000 shares of common stock in this offering (or 2,127,500 shares if the over-allotment option is exercised in full).
+We will also issue compensation warrants to the underwriters in this offering to purchase an additional 185,000 shares of our common stock and additional compensation warrants to the underwriters to purchase 27,750 shares of our common stock if the over-allotment option is exercised in full.
 In addition, as of June 30, 2014, we had outstanding options to purchase 240,906 shares of our common stock and outstanding warrants to purchase an aggregate of 918,551 shares of our common stock.
 We will also have outstanding other options that are expected to be granted upon the completion of this offering that, if granted, would result in the issuance of an additional 788,566 shares of common stock.
 We plan to register for offer and sale the shares of common stock that are reserved for issuance pursuant to outstanding options.
 Shares covered by such registration statements upon the exercise of stock options generally will be eligible for sale in the public market, except that affiliates will continue to be subject to volume limitations and other requirements of Rule 144 under the Securities Act of 1933, as amended.
 The issuance or sale of such shares could depress the market price of our common stock.